 Even though the dissolution of marriage is designed to end the relationship between both spouses, in many incidences there are difficulties that arise once the final judgment is rendered.
 Post-divorce disputes in Rhode Island Family Court will often arise concerning child custody, spousal support, child support and visitation.
 In these cases, one or both ex-spouses will need to modify or enforce an existing order or defend a case to enforce or modify.

-Post Final Judgment Motion
+Post Final Judgment Motions in Providence Family Court

 In many situations, the terms set forth in the divorce decree might not reflect the reality of how things are when circumstances change.
 Many post-divorce disputes involve:

 - A change in the child’s health care and educational needs

 - Mental disability, physical challenges or serious illnesses